Joe Danger is the first game from Hello Games, and was released on the PlayStation Network June 8th, 2010 in the US and June 9th in Europe.

 The Xbox 360 version was released on the Xbox Live Marketplace more than one year later, on December 14th, 2011 as Joe Danger: Special Edition.

-The developers have mentioned the possibility of the game eventually being released on the PC as well.
+The developers also released it on the PC in 2013 and Playstation Vita in September 2014.
 A sequel was released in 2012 named Joe Danger 2: The Movie.

 The titular Joe Danger is a famous stunt driver and daredevil.
 Controlled by the player, he can drive both forward and backwards, with the ability to control the speed and direction of the motorcycle, even in midair.
 Joe can also perform a small hop, to jump over obstacles or jump off ramps and springs for extra height.